Who is Responsible for Wildlife?

 - US Fish & Wildlife Service: Duck Stamp – The duck stamp is required for all waterfowl hunters in addition to their hunting license.

-- Iowa Department of Natural Resources: Migratory Game Birds – Page 7 of this document gives information about Iowa’s Migratory Bird Game fee and the habitat stamp.
+- Iowa Department of Natural Resources: Migratory Game Birds – Page 7 of this PDF document gives information about Iowa’s Migratory Bird Game fee and the habitat stamp.

 Resource Enhancement and Protection (REAP) Act